Video: Shahid Afridi lashes out at Afghan player for disrespecting Mohammad Amir

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Former Pakistan cricket skipper Shahid Afridi recently made headlines for coming to his fellow Pakistani cricketer Mohammad Amir's rescue after Afghan player Naveen-ul-Haq misbehaved with him.
+Former Pakistan cricket captain Shahid Afridi recently made headlines for coming to his fellow Pakistani cricketer Mohammad Amir's defence after Afghan player Naveen-ul-Haq misbehaved with him.

 According to media reports, the incident happened at the end of the Lanka Premier League match between Galle Gladiators and Kandy Tuskers when Haq and Amir engaged in an altercation.